zbirenbaum/weave-mcp-server-client-trace/README.md

+# Weave MCP Server + Client Linked Traces:
+This repo is taken from the example in Arize-ai/phoenix and adapted to export to wandb/weave.
+Note: There is a race condition which sometimes causes the tool to fail to run at the OpenAI call step.
+This bug was also present in the original and was not introduced by weave.

+## Set up your environment:

+First run `cp .env.example .env`
+Follow the instructions and set the relevant keys in your new env file.

+## Install Dependencies:

+- uv: `uv sync`
+- pip: `pip install -r requirements.txt`

+## Run the client and export traces

+- uv: `uv run client.py`
+- python: `python client.py`

-# How to Implement End-to-End Tracing for MCP Client-Server Applications
+# (From Arize) How to Implement End-to-End Tracing for MCP Client-Server Applications

 This tutorial shows you how to propagate OpenTelemetry (OTEL) context between an MCP client and server for complete observability.
 The `openinference-instrumentation-mcp` package makes this possible by providing instrumentation for both client and server components.